zhcf/AICourse/README.md

 **- Git clone this repository to host directory /AICourse**

-**- Download data and env needed by the course**
+**- Download data and env(libraries which are needed by running program)**

 ```
-Data and env are saved on baidu yunpan: https://pan.baidu.com/s/1FbODrDjFJf1IE7iFdl9GuQ extract code: p96b
+Data and env are saved on baidu yunpan:
+https://pan.baidu.com/s/1FbODrDjFJf1IE7iFdl9GuQ extract code: p96b

-The data data.tar.parta* used by this course is almost 10GB, download data.tar.parta* to /AICourse, then:
+The data (data.tar.parta*) is almost 10GB, download data.tar.parta* to /AICourse, then:
 cat data.tar.parta* > data.tar
 tar -xf data.tar
 rm -rf data.tar.parta*

-The env(library) env.tar used by this course is almost 4GB, download env.tar to /AICourse, then:
+The env(env.tar) is almost 4GB, download env.tar to /AICourse, then:
 tar -xf env.tar
 ```

-**- Launch jupyter and use jupyter for running the course program.**
+**- Launch jupyter and use jupyter to run example programs.**

 ```
 docker run -it --gpus all -p 8080:8888 -v /AICourse:/AICourse  zhcf/aicourse:20191004